astropy/reproject/docs/celestial.rst

 Algorithm Description
 ---------------------

-Broadly speaking, the algorithm works by approximating the footprint of each output pixel by an elliptical shape in the input image which is stretched and rotated by the transformation (as described by the Jacobian mentioned above), then finding the weighted average of samples inside that ellipse, where the shape of the weighting function is given by an analytical distribution (Hann and Gaussian functions are supported in this implementation).
+Broadly speaking, the algorithm works by approximating the footprint of each output pixel by an elliptical shape in the input image, which is then stretched and rotated by the transformation (as described by the Jacobian mentioned above), then finding the weighted average of samples inside that ellipse, where the shape of the weighting function is given by an analytical distribution.
+Hann and Gaussian functions are supported in this implementation, and this choice of functions produces an anti-aliased reprojection.
+In cases where an image is being reduced in resolution, a region of the input image is averaged to produce each output pixel, while in cases where an image is being magnified, the averaging becomes a non-linear interpolation between nearby input pixels.
+When a reprojection enlarges some regions in the input image and shrinks other regions, this algorithm smoothly transitions between interpolation and spatial averaging as appropriate for each individual output pixel (and likewise, the amount of spatial averaging is adjusted as the scaling factor varies).
+This produces high-quality resampling with excellent photometric accuracy.

 To illustrate the benefits of this method, we consider a simple case where the reprojection includes a large change in resolution.
 We choose